George Raveling: March on Washington with Martin Luther King Jr., 1963

 On August 28, 1963, as Martin Luther King Jr. waved goodbye to an audience of over 250,000 "March on Washington" participants, Raveling asked King if he could have the speech.
 King handed Raveling the original typewritten "I Have a Dream" pages.
 Raveling was on the podium with King at that moment, having volunteered to provide security.
 He kept the original, and had been offered more than three million dollars for the speech in 2013.
 He declined the offer.
-In 2021, he gave it to Villanova University.
-It is intended to be used in a long-term "on loan" arrangement.
-It is currently on display at the National Museum of African American History and Culture in Washington, D.C.
+In 2021, he selected Villanova University to be the new steward of the speech.
+The document was loaned to the National Museum of African American History and Culture in Washington, D.C., as part of a long-term arrangement, where it is on rotational display.

 Head coaching career

 Washington State (1972–1983)

 Hired in Pullman in April 1972, Raveling was the first African-American basketball coach in the Pacific-8 Conference (Pac-8, now Pac-12).
 He guided the Washington State Cougars from 19721983 with two NCAA tournament appearances during his eleven years.
 The first was in 1980 and marked the first time WSU was included in the NCAA bracket since the runner-up finish in 1941; the second was three years later in 1983.
 Raveling was one of the winningest coaches in Washington State basketball history, with a record and seven winning seasons, including five straight from the 1975–76 campaign through the 1980 season.
+Upon his death, Raveling was characterized as a transformative figure in his time at Washington State, bringing an ACC professionalism to the school's basketball program and turning its recruiting outlook from regional to national.

 While with the Cougars, Raveling was the UPI Pac-8 coach of the year twice (1976 (shared), 1983), and was the national runner-up for AP coach of the year in 1983.
 He was honored by WSU with his induction into the WSU Athletics Hall of Fame and Pac-12 Hall of Honor in 2004.
+In February 2020, Washington State held a halftime ceremony with Raveling in attendance and raised his name on a banner to hang above the court as one of the legends of the program.